ballerina-platform/module-ballerinax-redis/component/src/main/ballerina/redis/Module.md

 };
 ```

-This package provides API functions for manipulating Redis String, Hash, List, Set and Sorted Set data types and
+This module provides API functions for manipulating Redis String, Hash, List, Set and Sorted Set data types and
 basic Redis key/connection commands.
 For the full list of available configuration options refer the API docs of the
 endpoint.